MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 ---

-# MyAnalytics collaboration
+# Collaboration

-Collaboration shows who you're working with most and how well you're working with your team.
-A dedicated page for Collaboration is coming soon to your MyAnalytics dashboard.
+Collaboration in MyAnalytics shows who you're working with most and how well you're maintaining your relationships at work.

+A dedicated page for Collaboration is coming soon to MyAnalytics.

 ## Productivity insights